Texas police: Teacher closed propped-open door before attack

 UVALDE, Texas (AP) — The Robb Elementary School teacher who propped open an exterior door that law enforcement said a gunman used to get inside and kill 19 students and two teachers had closed the door but it did not lock, state police said Tuesday.

-Investigators initially said the teacher had propped the door open with a rock and did not remove it before Salvador Ramos, 18, entered the building May 24.
-Investigators have now determined that the teacher, who has not been identified, removed the rock and closed the door when she realized there was a shooter on campus but that it did not lock, said Travis Considine, chief communications officer for the Texas Department of Public Safety.
+Investigators initially said the teacher had propped the door open before Salvador Ramos, 18, entered the school in Uvalde, Texas, on May 24.
+Investigators have now determined that the teacher, who has not been identified, propped the door open with a rock, but then removed the rock and closed the door when she realized there was a shooter on campus, said Travis Considine, chief communications officer for the Texas Department of Public Safety.
+But, Considine said, the door did not lock.

+Investigators confirmed the detail through additional video footage reviewed since the Friday news conference when it was first stated the door had been left propped open.
+Authorities did not state at that time what had been used to prop open the door.

 Considine said the teacher initially propped the door open but ran back inside to get her phone and call 911 when Ramos crashed his truck.